Valerioageno/kingpin-react-form/README.md

 ## Key concept

-In order to make Former efficient and reusable the entire state logic is managed within the `<Form />` component (you don't need to directly control each input value).
+In order to make Kingpin efficient and reusable the entire state logic is managed within the `<Form />` component (you don't need to directly control each input value).

-Each Former action element (`<Input />`, `<Textarea />`, ...) has two mandatory fields:
+Each Kingpin action element (`<Input />`, `<Textarea />`, ...) has two mandatory fields:

-- name (string describing the input purpose; check possible name conflicts!)
+- name (string describing the input purpose; be aware of possible name conflicts!)
 - initialValue (That's it)

 Thanks to them the `<Form />` is now able to easily handle the internal state, but how?